interactiveimmersivehq/Introduction-to-touchdesigner/manuscript/Python/9-2-Textport.md

 python >>
 ```

-This is because in TouchDesigner 088, the Textport interpreter is set to interpret Python by default.
+This is because in TouchDesigner, the Textport interpreter is set to interpret Python by default.
 To work with tscript in the Textport, the mode of the Textport needs to be changed from Python to tscript.
 This is done by clicking on the Python logo in the top left corner of the Textport.
 Once clicked, it will change to the letter 'T' and the next line of the Textport will be:

 ```
 tscript ->